The Karamazov Brothers

 Of the 96 chapters that make up The Brothers Karamazov*, only one begins with the first person: “I am not a doctor, yet I feel that the moment has come when I must inevitably give the reader some account of the nature of Ivan’s illness”.
 The very first word reminds us that the story is being reported by an internal intermediary.
 Of course, the reader has not made it all the way to Book 6 Chapter 9 without realising that there is a narrator, but the themes of truth and falsehood, and illusion and reality, that pervade this section of the book lend additional meaning to his involvement.
 We are invited to reconsider how far we can trust what we are told.

 Ivan Fyodorovich is the middle of the three eponymous brothers around whom Dostoevsky’s tale is centred.
 Aloof and intellectual, he is plagued by doubt and despair that stem from his inability to reconcile the suffering he perceives with the idea of a just and benevolent God.
 He concludes that such a deity cannot exist, which leads him, via a labyrinth of ethical and moral scrutiny, to deny the very categories of good and evil.
-And yet despite his attempts to live by this cold, dispassionate logic, free from the burden of right and wrong, Ivan cannot help himself expressing moral judgements, feeling disgust at those who commit brutal actions, and empathising with those who fall foul of them.
-Ivan denies God, and yet a world without His divine justice, in which there is no punishment for evil or reward for good, and indeed in which forgiveness for evil is demanded, appears to legitimise the behaviour he finds so abhorrent, namely that of his father, Fyodor Pavlovich, whose sole aim in life is the satisfaction of his senses.
+And yet despite his attempts to live by this cold, dispassionate logic, free from the burden of right and wrong, Ivan cannot help himself expressing moral judgements, feeling disgusted at those who commit brutal actions, and empathising with those who fall foul of them.
+Ivan denies God, and yet a world without His divine justice, in which there is no punishment for evil or reward for good, and indeed in which forgiveness for evil is demanded, appears to legitimise the behaviour he finds so abhorrent, namely, that of his father, Fyodor Pavlovich, whose sole aim in life is the satisfaction of his senses.

 Ivan’s uncertainty is brought to a head when Smerdyakov, the family servant and probably his illegitimate half-brother, confesses that he has killed their father, claiming that it was their philosophical conversations that convinced him to commit the murder.
 “All things are lawful”, he reasons, a concept that both he and the eldest brother, Mitya, pick up from their discussions with Ivan.
 This charge plunges him into a spiritual, ethical and eventually physical crisis, and he is forced to acknowledge that his beliefs have led to, and in some sense justified, parricide.
 He consequently lapses into fits of fever, madness and delusion.